mmarbout/Tuto_MetaTOR/README.md

 ## MGE binning

-metator also encompass two new modules (still in construction for a good integration) metator mge and metator host that allow to perform binning of MGE annotated contigs and associate them to their host.
+metator will soon encompass two new modules (still in construction for a good integration) metator mge and metator host that allow to perform binning of MGE annotated contigs and associate them to their host.

 the new version should be released soon ...